Health and Social Care

 - want to build up a qualification through studying individual units

-- want to follow a course that has portfolio and examination work.
+- want to follow a course that has portfolio (assignments) and examination work.

 If you are interested in working with people, this may be the course for you.
 Some students already have an interest in working with the sick, the elderly, children, or want to care for and help others.
-The GCSE in Health and Social Care gives you the background knowledge and develops the skills needed by anybody considering working with people.
+The BTEC Tech Award in Health and Social Care gives you the background knowledge and develops the skills needed by anybody considering working with people in a caring or health role.

 Technical Award Health and Social Care KS4

-Technical Award (BTEC) Level 2 First Award in Health and Social Care
+Pearson BTEC Level 1 / 2 Tech Award in Health & Social Care

 Outline of course content: